-In addition to regular expressions, you can also evaluate operator expressions, lambda expressions, and anonymous classes.
+With PyCharm, you can not only view values of separate variables, but also evaluate more complex expressions, such as method calls, operator expressions, lambda expressions, and anonymous classes.

-A method can be invoked within the Evaluate dialog only if the debugger has stopped at a breakpoint, but has not been paused.
+A method can be invoked in the Evaluate dialog only if the debugger has stopped at a breakpoint, but has not been paused.

-- Invoke the Evaluate Expression command in one of the following ways:
+Open the Evaluate dialog in one of the following ways:

 The Expression field expands and changes to Code fragment.
 Paste the target code fragment in the text field and click Evaluate.

-To navigate between the evaluated fragments, press Alt+Down and Alt+Up.
+To switch between the evaluated fragments, press Alt+Down and Alt+Up.